Tenuka22/vertex/README.md

 ```
 ## Database Setup

-This project uses SQLite with Drizzle ORM.
+This project uses Postgres with Drizzle ORM.

-1. Start the local SQLite database:
+1. Start the local Postgres database:
 Local development for a Cloudflare D1 database will already be running as part of the `wrangler dev` command.

 2. Update your `.env` file in the `apps/server` directory with the appropriate connection details if needed.